michaelbarton/bioinformatics-zen/content/markup/decomplected-workflows/longform/makefiles.markdown

 created_at: "2012-07-10 00:00:00"
 ---

+This is the second post in my series discussing creating simple, reproducible and organised computational workflows.
+In this post I will focus on creating reproducible workflows using GNU Make build files.

 A bioinformatics research project should be easily reproducible.
 Anyone should be able to repeat all the steps from scratch.
-Furthermore the simpler it is to repeat all a project's analyses from scratch the better.
-Reproducibility should include showing each intermediate step and the processes used to generate the results.
+Furthermore the simpler it is to repeat all the project's analyses from the beginning the better.
+Reproducibility should also include showing each intermediate step and the processes used to generate the results.
+Making a project makes it simpler for you to return to a project after several months and be able to repeat all your work.
+Reproducible research also allows you to share your work with others whom would like to build upon it.

-Build files can be used to manage dependencies between steps in a computational workflow.
+Build files can be used to manage dependencies of steps upon each in a computational workflow.
 Using a build file in your project therefore goes a long way towards facilitating reproducible research.
 [GNU Make][make] provides a syntax to describe project dependency steps as targets in a computational workflow.
 Each target represents a file that should be created from a described set of commands.
 An example Makefile looks like this:

 [make]: ADD LINK TO MAKE